-- Download an app that tracks your phone’s use and time, like Moment, Hours, RescueTime, or Toggl.
-Or, if you have an Apple device, use the Screen Time feature.
+- Download an app that tracks your phone’s use and time.
 These tools can show you how your time is really spent, and then you get to decide if that’s how you really want to use it.

 - Set a reminder on your phone to kick you out of that Instagram coma.
 In the middle of your scrolling, set timers every 20 minutes or so to stop you.
 This can help you snap out of a digital feed and back into your real life that’s happening in front of you.